g33kidd/g33kidd.com-archive/IDEAS.md

 Template revisions would just be backups of a template version.
 Once the user saves a template, it would be added as a revision and a file would be saved somewhere.
 Under a folder of the version, or...
 The filename would include the version number:`revisions/<template_name>_v34.html.eex`

 See: templates/revisions/ for an example of how this might look.

+# Addons?

+Addons would be created with either JS or Elixir.

+Elixir Addons:
+JS Addons: would be more or less like adding the script tag to the page, nothing special.